 21. Placement and Rehiring Opportunity Guidelines.
 Priority reemployment consideration is provided to employees who have met service requirements and are separated: (1) for reasons other than just cause and (2) due to shortage of funds or work, abolishment of a position, or (3) due to changes in duties or organization.
 Employees must claim priority reemployment consideration by the date of separation by notifying Human Resources or priority is forfeited.
 Employees must also complete applications for employment by NACC.
-Employees separated through Reductions in Force will receive priority reemployment part-time positions have priority to part-time positions with the same number of hours only.
+Employees separated through Reductions in Force will receive priority reemployment consideration for a reasonable amount of time from date of separation.
+Employees separated from permanent part-time positions have priority to part-time positions with the same number of hours only.
 The employee must possess at least the minimum education and experience requirements or their equivalent as set forth in classification specifications for the position for which they request priority.